The uploaded file exceeds the upload_max_filesize directive in php.ini

 /sbin/service httpd restart

-Try to upload your file again.
+Then try to upload your file again.

 Related Articles, References, Credits, or External Links